Learn more about what we do

 > Iron storage

-> Makes immune factors and creates factors that help your blood clot
+> Creates factors that help your blood clot

 The Liver can be adversely impacted by :